 Where was this bloody Taxify!

 As he stood there harassing me, a police patrol drove by.
-They parked on the other side of the road observing the exchange.
-Perplexed, I gestured to them that this guy was bothering me.
+They parked on the other side of the road observing our exchange.
+Perplexed, I gestured to them that the dude was bothering me.
 Then two officers got down from the car and came to us.

 They asked what the matter was.
-I explained to them I was standing here jejely when this fella came to bother me.
+I explained to them what had happened.
 They spoke to him in Polish and an argument ensued.
-They asked him to apologise to me but he refused.
-They then told him to leave but he also refused.
-They tried to shove him off but the fella was adamant, talking back at me.
+I suppose for my benefit, they spoke to him in English.
+They asked him to apologise to me but the fella refused.
+They then told him to be on his way but he was yet unyielding.
+They tried to shove him off but he was adamant.
+He kept talking to me.

 One of the officers brought out a hand-cuff and was going to cuff him.
-Only then did he become sober and walked off.
-The police got into their van and drove off.
+Only then did he become sober and walk off.
+The police then got into their van and drove off.

-Was the guy simply a drunk and under the influence?
+Now, was the guy simply drunk and under the influence?

 Should I have hi-fived him?

-From what I saw in my less than 48-hour stay, black people are as plenteous in Krakow as virgins in a brothel.
+From what I saw in my less than 48-hour stay in Krakow, black people are as plenteous in as virgins in a brothel.
 I was obviously an interesting sight to the guy.
 Not because he was drunk but because I was black.

 But I forgive those lot.